flaturtha/CharlieChan/_short-stories/daughter-of-the-pigeon.md

 I smiled.
 “Take you up.”

-“It is two miles away I” protested Leaping Fire.
+“It is two miles away!” protested Leaping Fire.
 “And in the bay are mako and feke—fierce, man-devouring sharks and devil-fish!”

 But we would not listen to him; the tales of hidden loot and crimson deeds had stirred our blood.